burlster1980/arupcodev060/content/creating-modules/text-image-split.md

 				</li>
 			</ol>
 			<h5><a id="faq-fields" name="faq-fields"></a>1.
 Do I have to use the specific fields for links?</h5>
 			<p>A. No. If your main copy contains links then you can add links into this as you would in any other 'rich text' field.
-For further advice on adding links, please the links guide.</p>
+For further advice on adding links, please the <a href="/getting-started/adding-links/">links guide</a>.</p>
-			<p>Ultimately the style of quote you use is decision you need to make when building your page.</p>
 			<h5><a id="faq-multiple" name="faq-multiple"></a>2.
 Can I add multiple text image splits to a page?</h5>
 			<p>A. Yes.
 Theoretically you can add as many as you wish.
 However, you should consider the advice given in the best practice guidance above.
 You should never do the following:</p>
 			<ul>